-Big Johnson Reservoir is a 4.7 mile lightly trafficked out and back trail located near Colorado Springs, Colorado that features a lake.
-The trail is good for all skill levels.
+Big Johnson Reservoir is a 4.7 mile lightly trafficked out and back trail located near Colorado Springs, Colorado that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until October.

 No dogs allowed